clemsos/writings/_quora/2015-12-23-What-is-the-history-of-the-fight-between-Pierre-Bourdieu-and-S%C3%A9gol%C3%A8ne-Royal.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What is the history of the fight between Pierre Bourdieu and Ségolène Royal? - Quora
+    What is the history of the fight between
+    Pierre Bourdieu and Ségolène Royal? - Quora
 ---